 Target, the retailer, announced that it would remove signage that has long communicated separate aisles for boys and girls.
 Boys’ aisle had toys and action figures; girls’ had dolls and costumes.

-Reactions came pouring in post the announcement and were divided among the shoppers.
-Some complained that the removal of signage was preposterous: that boys and girls would always be boys and girls.
+The reactions that came pouring in post the announcement were divided among the shoppers.
+Some complained that the removal of signage was preposterous.
+That boys and girls would always be boys and girls.
 I too thought the signage was necessary as it carried forward a long-held tradition, also saving shoppers their time.
-But, when some shoppers welcomed the announcement and I understood why they did, I scrapped my deep-seated rationale and appreciated Target’s move wholeheartedly.
+But, when some shoppers welcomed the announcement and I understood why they did, I scrapped my deep-seated rationale, appreciating Target’s move wholeheartedly.

-If a girl loves action figures, her inclination to take up a sport or join the military in the future may be natural.
+If a girl loves action figures, her inclination to take up a sport or join the military in the future might be natural.
 Similarly, a boy’s fascination for dolls may, in later years, put him at ease when caring for a baby as a father.
-Being natural is effective.
+Being natural helps.

-Sugared drink manufacturers will go to any length to make consumers sip Coke, Pepsi and other sodas.
+Sugared drink manufacturers will do anything to make consumers sip Coke, Pepsi and other sodas.
 They were covertly funding some scientists to come up with findings that a good exercise could offset a bad diet.

 Isn’t this shocking enough that a can of sugared drink has 15-18 teaspoons of sugar?

-People drink their coffees and teas without sugar, leading by example of how much they value their health, only to drink a can of sugared soda.
+People drink their coffees and teas without sugar, leading by example how much they value their health, only to then drink a can of sugared soda.